amberm1647/ServerTest/README.md

 Install CMake for Windows: https://cmake.org/download

-Follow this guide from "Generation of source files using proto file" through "Creating a project using CMake": https://sanoj.in/2020/05/07/working-with-grpc-in-windows.html
+To create an example project, follow this guide from "Generation of source files using proto file" through "Creating a project using CMake": https://sanoj.in/2020/05/07/working-with-grpc-in-windows.html

 Filenames and paths in the provided CMakeLists.txt need to be updated to match the example files.
 If the provided protoc and cmake commands don't work, use these (run from `build` directory):